 Honors Thesis Research in the Honors Program in Urban and Regional Planning or Urban Design

-Students must complete URP 4978 Honors Planning Project (3 credits) with a grade of “B” or higher.
+Students must complete URP 4978 RI: Honors Planning Capstone (3 credits) or URP 4924 Honors Urban Design Capstone with a grade of “B” or higher.

 The honors thesis will be supervised by a thesis committee of at least two faculty with a terminal degree in the discipline and affiliation with the School of Urban and Regional Planning.
 The committee will review the thesis and if the student’s work is judged to meet the standards for an honors thesis, the student will be allowed to proceed with the oral defense.